 If you’re traveling to Thailand by yourself, don’t worry: thousands of others have done it before you.
 It’s totally doable!

-Thailand, let’s be honest, is a well-trodden, quintessential travel destination.
+Thailand is a well-trodden, quintessential travel destination.
 Many of the routes and destinations have been definitively tried and tested over the years.
-It’s more than ready for you and your backpack to make the plunge.

 It may be the backpacking epicenter of Southeast Asia and seemingly safe to travel alone in, but that doesn’t mean that it comes without risks.